 You may have heard that wearing dark colors or black makes you look slimmer?
 That is because darker colors absorb more light and light colors reflect light.
 This same principle applies if you want your bathroom to appear bigger.

-Using white or light neutral-colored tiles will instantly make your bathroom look bigger.
+Using white or light neutral-colored tiles will instantly make your bathroom look bigger than if you use dark tiles.
 And neutral light colors don’t have to be boring or look like a hospital bathroom.
 Change it up with textured tiling or add accent tiles in specific areas, and all-white bathroom tiles can appear chic and timeless.

 But do you know which color tile is easiest to keep clean or best for retail?
 There’s a lot more to choosing a color tile than the illusion it creates in your bathroom.
 Check out my post Tricks to Pick the Best Color Tiles for much more information.